Kimi Raikkonen's talent is undeniable.

 And he wasn't racing for charity either.
 Having not been paid by Lotus, Raikkonen returned to Ferrari, where he clinched his title in 2007, unflustered with the fact that he would be teaming up with the politically-driven Fernando Alonso.

-For 2015, he would be paired up with Sebastian Vettel with the two carrying the burden of reviving hopes of the flailing team.
+For 2015, he would be paired up with Sebastian Vettel with the two carrying the burden of reviving championship hopes of the team.

 Runner-up twice before with McLaren, the Iceman - nicknamed for his cool demeanour - has versatile skills in motorsport, having participated in not only NASCAR but also in rallying.